Heydarchi/SELinux-Explorer/README.md

 <br/>

 ### Analyzer TODO:
-- [ ] Fix extracting rules for multiple source/target/etc in one line
 - [ ] Enable multi-threading
 - [ ] Add filtering the result
 - [ ] Enable using the generated data for drawing new diagrams